cypherpath/lti-app/README.md

     * Linux
     * PostgreSQL
-    * Python 2.7
+    * Python 3.6
-    * Virtualenv

-This application is based on Django 1.7; for information and documentation on the Django framework, see https://www.djangoproject.com/.
+This application is based on Django 2.2.5; for information and documentation on the Django framework, see https://www.djangoproject.com/.

 This application has only been tested on Linux, but should work on other POSIX systems, and may work on Windows as well.
 The only LMS that has been tested with this LTI application is Moodle.